 The North Carolina Healthcare Information & Communications Alliance, Inc. (NCHICA) is a nonprofit consortium dedicated to accelerating the transformation of the U.S. healthcare system through the effective use of information technology, informatics and analytics.
 NCHICA’s focus areas are Collaboration, Engagement and Thought Leadership.

 NeHII is the non-profit 501(c)(3) public private collaborative that serves as the statewide Health Information Exchange for Nebraska.
 NeHII supports the technical framework and governance model that allows for the sharing of clinical and administrative health data privately and securely among providers across the continuum of healthcare delivery services including health systems, payers, the State of Nebraska and neighboring states.
-The collaborative seeks to achieve higher quality services and improved safety while controlling healthcare costs in meeting with the requirements of healthcare reform.
+NeHII also serves as the platform to deliver the Prescription Drug Monitoring Program (PDMP) to prescribers and dispensers in Nebraska.

-The Pioneer Valley Information Exchange (PVIX) is a regional health information exchange (HIE) driving quality patient-centered healthcare throughout western Massachusetts and surrounding areas.
-PVIX powers its collaborative community of hospitals, healthcare providers, and medical practices to provide efficient and accurate care through secure digital and mobile technologies including: lab results and radiology image exchange; secure texting; an e-referral system; and an aggregated single patient record and portal service for patients and providers.
+PVIX is a regional health information exchange (HIE) driving quality patient-centered healthcare throughout western Massachusetts and surrounding areas.
+As a non-profit organization, PVIX was built by its founding members, including a collaborative community of hospitals, healthcare providers, and medical practices.
+We provide our members with the tools to deliver efficient and accurate patient care through secure digital and mobile technologies including: lab results and radiology image exchange; secure texting; an e-referral system; and an aggregated single patient record and portal service for patients and providers.

 The Rhode Island Quality Institute (RIQI) is a center of collaborative innovation whose mission is to improve the quality, safety and value of healthcare for all Rhode Islanders.
 RIQI's Center for Improvement Science assists healthcare providers statewide with practice transformation, meeting Meaningful Use of EHRs, and implementing CurrentCare (HIE) tools and services.